 It was a spur of the moment, long considered decision the day I went out and bought a Samsung series 3 Chromebook.
 But what are these devices really like to use and are they worth the money?

 I hadn't really considered Prague as a holiday destination up until a couple of years ago, but now that I have visited the Czech Republic's capital twice I am really glad that I have discovered this little east European gem!

 Is your laptop running hot and getting noisy?

 It's a common enough problem with a laptop that is two or three years old, but this is something that is usually relatively easy to fix and I'll show you how to fix a laptop that is running hot and noisy.

 Web development frameworks - are there too many?

 Looper, another time travel movie with a few plot holes

 I saw Looper at the cinema last night and to be honest I was pleasantly surprised that it was such a good movie.
 I know that time travel films can really confuse some people, but personally I rather enjoy them.

-Track websites visited by your child, husband or wife
+How to track websites visited by child, husband or wife

 In this article I am going to show you how easy it is to track all the websites visited on a computer by your child, husband or wife.
 Furthermore, it will even record websites visited in an 'Incognito' session.